 One unlikely sport that Boston Terriers have excelled in is flyball.
 They spring over several jumps and obstacles before leaping through the air to catch a ball, then returning to the starting point.
 As a matter of fact, Boston Terriers have even won tracking titles.

 This may surprise some, given their short snouts and issues breathing, but these little dogs are full of surprises.
 They’re sneaky athletic and more agile than you think.
 Boston Terriers may be calm in the home, but they’re still energetic terriers.

 Boston Terriers are also fast learners, making them adapt in the obedience ring to obey commands both vocal and through body language.
 These activities will provide exercise, both for a Boston’s mind and body, making them happier and healthier.

-Many people have also turned to Boston Terriers for therapy work.
-Yes, you read that right.
-Thanks to their intelligence and attentiveness, they make excellent therapy dogs.
+Many people have also turned to Boston Terriers for therapy.
+Due to their intelligence and attentiveness, they make excellent therapy dogs.
 As long as they get the daily exercise, they can provide this next level of support for the elderly or disabled.

 And of course, Boston Terriers are primarily bred as family dogs today.
-In 2019, the Boston Terrier was the 21st most popular dog breed in America.
+In 2022, the Boston Terrier was the 24th most popular dog breed in America (and climbing).
 There’s a reason why they’re this popular among families in America!

 Is a Boston Terrier Right for Me?